rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231203_New York Times Podcasts.md

 *  before a live audience.
 *  It's a remarkable conversation.
 *  Sorkin presses Musk on a recent public controversy, but he also explores Musk's ideas about
-*  a variety of topics – freedom of speech, technology, optimism, aliens, and screen time.
+*  a variety of topics â€“ freedom of speech, technology, optimism, aliens, and screen time.
 *  It was all part of a series of live interviews put together by our colleagues at Dealbook,
 *  with significant leaders, including Vice President Kamala Harris and former House Speaker Kevin
 *  McCarthy.